mkleinegger/amazon-reviews-sentinent-analysis/README.md

 # Amazon Reviews Analysis

 This repository contains code and resources for analyzing Amazon reviews.
+A report can be found under https://mkleinegger.github.io/amazon-reviews-sentinent-analysis/report.pdf.

 ## Introduction